 Greymate Care addresses the problem and is an online platform that connects the vulnerable to a competent, insured, and professional caregiver.
 Our caregivers are background checked thus taking the stress of care off busy professionals.
 The icing on the cake is that you can get even a doctor or a nurse from the platform.
 Even in the event there’s a strike, doctors never have to worry as there is a source of income for them.

-The African market is a very unique one and a foreign business idea would fail if necessary… Click To Tweet
+The African market is a very unique one and a foreign business idea would fail if necessary tweaks are not carried out Click To Tweet

 What skills have come to play for you in the course of running your business?

 My meticulous nature and business acumen have been pivotal to the success of Greymate Care.
 I was able to identify winning business routes and steered Greymate Care in that direction.

 The business also requires a lot of personalised activities per service user; I could spot each peculiarity by paying attention to detail.

 Did you experience hiccups in localizing this western business concept into the African market?
 And how did you scale through?